 2 General preliminary guidelines for the use of the electromagnetic spectrum in the SZM

 The SZM is expected to be free from terrestrial interference over the whole frequency spectrum.
 It is a unique site for scientific observations.
-As it is expected that radioastronomical and other scientific experiments will soon be carried out in this zone, it is essential to regulate the activities of the radio services whose facilities may illuminate it.
+As radioastronomical and other scientific experiments are now beginning to be carried out in this zone, it is essential to regulate the activities of the radio services whose facilities may illuminate it.
 Account must be taken of the requirements of earth satellites, deep-space probes and transmitters located in the SZM, on the understanding, however, that it is desirable to maintain the SZM as a zone free from radio interference and hence of great value for passive observations.

-The use of the frequency spectrum by services with facilities which are located in the SZM or which illuminate it could be based on the following preliminary set of guidelines, which will need to be reviewed when additional information is received.
+The use of the frequency spectrum by services with facilities which are located in the SZM or which illuminate it could be based on the following preliminary set of guidelines, which will need to be reviewed as additional informationbecomes available.

 The entire radio-frequency spectrum in the SZM is designated as available for passive users (the radio astronomy service and other passive users as defined in the RR), with the following exceptions: